-Our review process is inspired by COPES's Code of Conduct and Best Practice Guidelines for Journal Editors.
+Our review process endorses COPES's Code of Conduct and Best Practice Guidelines for Journal Editors and all collaborators of the Journal of Osseointegration are strongly invited to comply with COPEâ€™s mission.
 Only original papers written in correct English are considered by the Editors, who will critically assess them in accordance with the principles of Peer Review expressed by the International Committee of Medical Journal Editors.
-Each article is assigned to an Associate Editor, who will establish its appropriateness for the journals' readership.
+Each article is assigned to Reviewers, who will establish its appropriateness for the journals' readership.
 Articles are reviewed by at least two external referees up to a maximum of three, chosen among experts in the field and who have agreed to provide a rapid assessment.
 It is a double-blind peer review.
 Every effort will be made to notify the editorial comments within 2 months of submission.
 In case Referees request a revision of the article, only one revised version will be considered for further appraisal.

 PROTECTION OF HUMAN SUBJECTS AND ANIMALS RESEARCH

-When reporting experiments on human subjects, authors should indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional and national) and with the Helsinki Declaration of 1975, as revised in 2000.
+When reporting experiments on human subjects, authors should indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional and national) and with the Helsinki Declaration of 1975, as revised in 2013.
 Similarly, when reporting experiments on animals, authors should indicate that these were carried out according to institutional and/or national guidelines for the care and use of laboratory animals.
 This must be reported explicitly under Design and Methods.

 CONFLICT OF INTERESTS